notclive/storybook-detox-test-runner/README.md

 ## Writing a test

-Give your story a `play` function, access Detox functions like `element` and `by` from the `canvasElement` argument to find and interact with elements.
+Give your story a `play` function, access Detox functions like `element` and `by` from the `detox` argument to find and interact with elements.

 ```typescript
 // counter.stories.tsx